Weekly Insights: Off to a Great Start

 And finally, one other legendary January show is also making news.
 The North American International Auto Show (NAIAS) drew more than an estimated 800,000 attendees to Detroit to see the latest and greatest from the automotive industry.
 But in recent years, the show has faced competition because so many car makers are focused on debuting new technology at CES.
 So next year, the NAIAS will move a week later, and there’s talk that perhaps it should be moved to an entirely different time of year altogether.
 This could serve as a lesson for all shows: don’t get too comfortable, no matter how popular or legendary your show is, and always be aware of where your competition is coming from.
 It might just sneak up on you!

-The NEW version of Build a Better Trade Show Image has arrived!Click here to learn more
+Have you seen the updated edition of Build a Better Trade Show Image?Click here to learn more

 +